Rust-Trends/honeypot/README.md

 Why not use the debug build?
 The debug build includes additional symbols and debugging information, making the binary larger and slower.
 The release build is optimized for performance and size, making it more suitable for deployment.

 ## 3.2 Testing Locally
 Before deploying to Oracle Cloud, you can test your honeypot locally.
-Build it with `cargo build --release` and un the binary on your development machine and connect to it using `telnet localhost 2222` or `nc localhost 2222`.
+Build it and run it with `cargo run --release` the binary on your development machine and connect to it using `telnet localhost 2222` or `nc localhost 2222`.
 You should see the connection logs in your terminal and a new log file created in the current directory.

 ---